 Our local school boards can have the most direct impact on student safety.
 For instance, school boards make important curriculum decisions and decide whether a school stays online during a pandemic versus hybrid or in-person.
 As an educator, student, family member, or local community member, your voice can make a difference in creating safer schools for LGBTQ+ youth.

 How can you make your voice heard?
 First things first, visit your school district's website.
 You can find your school district using K12 Academics directory here.
 Next, do your research; find out what the issues are, what's being voted on, and any relevant facts or findings.
 Once you have all the information you need, attend your district's next school board meeting.
 The next meeting date should be listed on the district website's event calendar with information on how to attend in-person and/or virtually.
 Most school boards even provide an online livestream for public viewing.

 If you're feeling empowered to speak to the safety of LGBTQ+ students, you can submit your public comment.
 There is power in numbers, so rallying folks to support or oppose the same issue can make a difference.
-GLSEN Phoenix can help.
-For more information or support from GLSEN Phoenix, email firstname.lastname@example.org.
+GLSEN Arizona can help.
+For more information or support from GLSEN Arizona, email firstname.lastname@example.org.